Chart Color Schemes

 Umina Beach has a typical household mix, with a lower-than-average median household size

-Family households account for 67.5% of all households, consisting of 25.7% couples with children, 25.7% couples without children, and 14.9% single parent families.
-Non-family households make up the remaining 32.5%, with lone person households at 29.4% and group households comprising 3.2% of the total.
-The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.5.
+Family households constitute 67.5% of all households, including 25.7% couples with children, 25.7% couples without children, and 14.9% single parent families.
+Non-family households account for the remaining 32.5%, with lone person households at 29.4% and group households comprising 3.2%.
+The median household size is 2.4 people, which is smaller than Greater Sydney's average of 2.5.

 Frequently Asked Questions - Households